apple/swift-nio-imap/Sources/IMAPCommands/IMAPCommands.docc/GettingStarted.md

 ### Closures, isolation, and concurrency

-None of these closures is `@Sendable` or `@escaping`, and each one inherits the isolation of the code that calls it.
+None of these closures is `@Sendable` or `@escaping`, and each one is `nonisolated(nonsending)` — it runs in the isolation domain of the code that calls it.
 A closure can therefore capture and mutate a local variable, or touch state belonging to the actor it was written in — including `@MainActor` state — without any of it having to be `Sendable`:

 ```swift
 @MainActor